 You can use salt substitutes just like table salt at your meals and on snacks like popcorn.
 The one downside is that potassium chloride tastes bitter, or metallic, to some people.

-“It’s best to start with small amounts,” advises Ms. Smith.
+“It’s best to start with small amounts,” Smith advises.

-You can cook and bake with salt substitute.
-However, you can’t completely leave out the salt when you bake, or certain chemical reactions won’t occur.
+And although you can cook and bake with salt substitute, you can’t completely leave out the salt when you bake, or certain chemical reactions won’t occur.

 For example, when baking bread, you need salt to help the yeast ferment properly and to keep the dough from getting too sticky.

 The good news is that potassium acts like salt.
-But to avoid a bitter aftertaste in baked goods, substitute no more than 20 percent of the regular salt with a salt substitute.
+But to avoid a bitter aftertaste in baked goods, substitute no more than 20% of the regular salt with a salt substitute.

-“You can further decrease the sodium by using sodium-free baking powder,” she advises.
+“You can further decrease the sodium by using sodium-free baking powder,” Smith suggests.

 Are salt substitutes best for reducing salt intake?

-You don’t necessarily have to rely on salt substitutes.
-Why not try a more adventurous route?
+Instead of relying on salt substitutes, why not try a more adventurous route?

-“You can use more herbs and spices, and seasonings like lemon juice and flavored vinegars,” suggests Ms. Smith.
+“You can use more herbs and spices, and seasonings like lemon juice and flavored vinegars,” Smith says.
 “Many herbs have anti-inflammatory properties, so your diet can be healthier and even tastier.”

 You can also buy salt-free herb blends like Mrs. Dash® at the grocery store.
 Or, better yet, make your own.
 You’ll find many recipes for different salt-free herb blend combinations online.

-“You can also add herb blends to marinades and plain bread crumbs,” she adds.
+“You can also add herb blends to marinades and plain bread crumbs,” Smith says.
 “Herbs, lemon juice and vinegar all decrease the formation of toxic compounds from grilling.”

 How much should you limit salt?

-“But keep in mind that most of the sodium in your diet comes from processed and restaurant foods, and not the salt shaker,” says Ms. Smith.
+“But keep in mind that most of the sodium in your diet comes from processed and restaurant foods, and not the salt shaker,” Smith says.

 And know that, just as you’ve acquired a taste for salt in your diet, over time you’ll be able to lose your taste for salt.

-In fact, “by exploring new herbs and spices, you may find yourself enjoying new meals that tantalize your taste buds,” she says.
+“By exploring new herbs and spices, you may find yourself enjoying new meals that tantalize your taste buds,” Smith says.